-Shareholder primacy, a version of corporate governance that assigns priority to shareholder interests above all others, has been the consensus governance model in corporate law for at least thirty years.
-The exclusive shareholder election of the board of directors has been around even longer, dating back to the proliferation of corporations in the nineteenth century.
+Shareholder primacy, a version of corporate governance that assigns priority to shareholder interests above all others, has been the consensus governance model in corporate law for at least thirty years, and arguably for over a century.
+The exclusive right of shareholders to elect the board of directors has been around even longer, dating back to the proliferation of corporations in the nineteenth century.
 But while corporate law currently embodies both of these governing principles, they are not necessary components of the corporate form.
-In fact, shareholder primacy theory has been riddled with inconsistencies and spackled-over cracks from its inception.